 Once your aid has been awarded, if you need to make a change to your aid please complete one of the Financial Aid Change Forms as indicated below:

 Financial aid eligibility is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA) and CSS Profile.
 Income and asset information is evaluated using a formula called Federal Methodology as set by Congress.
 The formula assumes that previous year’s income, assets, and family size are good predictors of a family’s financial strength.
 Based on this assumption, financial aid eligibility is determined using previous year income information.
 However, the Department of Education gives Student Financial Services the authority to use Professional Judgment on a case by case basis to adjust elements in the federal need analysis to take into consideration a family’s special circumstances.

 For more detailed information about the conditions under which an appeal can be filed, please visit our Appeals for Reconsideration page.

 Students who wish to withdraw, drop out, are dismissed, or take a leave of absence from the University should begin the process by contacting their School of enrollment.
 The withdrawal process may vary by School, so start with the website for each individual school or check with the Record in UREG.
 SFS has also created a resource for students leaving the University.
-Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for Student Accounts and Financial Aid.
+Once the process has been initiated by the student with their school, the school will notify the University Registrar and then Student Financial Services for student account and financial aid purposes.

 For students who are not receiving any Title IV federal financial aid in the semester from which they are withdrawing, please refer to the University’s Tuition and Fee Adjustment Policy for information about what funds may be returned to the student.